 How Are Tests Updated to Keep Content Current?

 ETS is committed to keeping the content of the Praxis® tests up to date and aligned with professionally accepted standards, and tests are, therefore, reviewed on a regular basis.
 We involve stakeholders in this process by asking them to nominate teachers and teacher educators to serve on Test Development Standing Committees and National Advisory Committees (NACs).
 Teachers and teacher educators interested in serving on one of these committees can register at www.ets.org/praxiscomm.

-The Test Development Standing Committees review the specifications for each Praxis test title on an annual basis to determine whether there are circumstances that require revision of the test specifications or regeneration of the test.
+The Test Development Standing Committees review the specifications for each Praxis test title annually to determine whether there are circumstances that require revision of the test specifications or regeneration of the test.
 The questions that the Standing Committees answer include the following: